 Operating theatres, which are risk grade A, should have an independent tertiary power source (battery inverter unit) for the operating theatre lamp(s) and satellite lamps.
 The battery autonomy should be at least 3 h.
 Unlike other areas, the lighting level in an operating theatre cannot be allowed to reduce during a mains power outage.

 Self-contained emergency escape and safety lighting products, complete with internal battery packs, are often popular with installers because they are easier to initially fit.
 However, accessing them in locations like high ceilings to change batteries, or individually test them to meet regulatory requirements can create challenges for facilities managers.
 Accordingly, the benefits to the estate management team of centrally controlled and reported power units can often outweigh their extra cost and mandatory requirement for fire-rated cabling.
 Additionally, centrally powered systems can much more easily be upgraded if lumen level requirements increase in the future.

-Fig. 6: Kohler Uninterruptible Power’s PowerWAVE EL300DSP emergency lighting inverter
+Fig. 6: KOHLER Uninterruptible Power’s KOHLER EL300DSP emergency lighting inverter

 Standby generators can be connected at the intake point, or at specific LV switchboards.
 A generator set represents a single point of failure, and maintenance routines should be developed to reduce the risk of failure.